-When analyzing content management system (CMS) frameworks, we decided to concentrate on the four leading platforms that account for 60% of the market share—WordPress, Joomla, Drupal and Magento.
+When analyzing content management system (CMS) frameworks, we decided to concentrate on the four-leading platforms that account for 60 percent of the market share—WordPress, Joomla, Drupal and Magento.

 Figure 4: Number of vulnerabilities by CMS platform 2016-2017

 As suspected, WordPress vulnerabilities continue to be the lion’s share of all CMS-related vulnerabilities.
-In fact, WordPress vulnerabilities (418) have increased by ~400% since 2016 (Figure 4).
+In fact, WordPress vulnerabilities (418) have increased by ~400 percent since 2016 (Figure 4).

-Further analysis of WordPress vulnerabilities showed that 75% of the 2017 vulnerabilities originated from third-party vendor plug-ins (Figure 5).
+Further analysis of WordPress vulnerabilities showed that 75 percent of the 2017 vulnerabilities originated from third-party vendors plug-ins (Figure 5).